 - Myth: There’s a cure for Alzheimer’s.

 Reality: There isn’t.
-But, medications, along with support and personal care services in Texas and its neighboring areas, can help manage its symptoms.
+But, medications, along with support and personal care services in Georgia and its neighboring areas, can help manage its symptoms.
 Being diagnosed with this disease doesn’t mean the end of life.
 A quality, meaningful, and active life is still possible despite having Alzheimer’s.
 Regular exercise, a heart-healthy diet, and socialization can help slow down this disease’s progression as well.

 - Myth: Flu shots increase the risk of developing Alzheimer’s.